Protecting Online Anonymity

 The technology we have today is of the highest level of quality and technological complexity of the computers I started to work with (386′s and 486′s) but the robustness of these gadgets and gizmos we call peripherals are still quite low except for the extreme types that are too expensive for the ordinary user to afford.
 Imagine a failed motherboard that has fried circuits, no problem for the hard disks are seldom affected by such incidents.
 Get the board out and swap it out and you connect the hard disk and you have your data available.
 Imagine you have a failure in the hard drive itself; you get some software and try to recover that information hoping you get enough of the sensitive files your boss needs in the morning.
 Now, imagine having a hard disk that was encrypted and had some of its sectors rendered useless, now that’s a nightmare for the encrypted data is useless with the key and the code stored into the hard disk itself.

-Categories: Cryptography, General, IT Security Basics, Real-World Issues, Storage
+Filed Under: Cryptography, General, IT Security Basics, Real-World Issues, Storage Tagged With: data-recovery, data-security, encryption, Hard Disk Failure, hardware-failure, Risks

 Government Laptops and Computers get encrypted